Collaborative Learning Communities

 Faith in Action

-This series of lessons is for secondary teachers teaching the HRE 4M course.
+This project built a series of lessons is for secondary teachers teaching the HRE 4M course.
 They focus on building an understanding of the links between living gospel values and affecting social change.

 Teaching Student-Centred Math: The Three-Part Lesson